Wood County, Ohio: The Cocoon

 The Cocoon is a protective shelter for sexual and domestic violence victims in Wood County, Ohio.
 Beyond providing housing for survivors and their families, The Cocoon provides medical counsel, legal counsel, and support in finding permanent employment and residence.
 Organizing for the shelter began in 2000 with Bowling Green State University's Women's Center and Transformation Project in response to a rise in domestic violence homicides in Wood County.
 The Cocoon began operation in June 2005, and by 2012 all of its services were being conducted from its undisclosed location.
 By October 2015, The Cocoon had integrated sexual violence recovery and support as part of its programs.

 Like many community organizations, The Cocoon faced sharp budget cuts during the COVID-19 pandemic.
 When the United States began lock downs in March 2020, The Cocoon witnessed a forty percent increase in calls from survivors and a fifty percent increase in sexual violence reports.
 In 2019, At the same time, the Victims of Crime Act's fund, which provides The Cocoon with approximately half of its funding (approximately $300,000), was cut by thirty-nine percent in October 2020.
 Although this did not halt operations, it significantly impacted The Cocoon's ability to provide comprehensive support for survivors.

 In 2021, the American Rescue Plan Act granted Woods County $25 million in pandemic relief funds, of which Director Mulls requested $800,000.
 The Wood County Commissioners approved the request in March 2022.
-Commissioner Andrew Kalmar noted, "They've had a substantial reduction in revenue in the past few years, primarily because they've lost grant money from the federal government."
+County Administrator Andrew Kalmar noted, "They've had a substantial reduction in revenue in the past few years, primarily because they've lost grant money from the federal government."